PanosBal/WaterJugProblem/README.md

 # Appropriate actions
 - Fill a jug e.g. (fillA) to fill the jug A.
 - Empty a jug e.g. (emptyA) to empty the jug A.
-- Pour water from one jug to other e.g. (putAtoB) to pour water from jug A to jug B.
+- Pour water from one jug to another e.g. (putAtoB) to pour water from jug A to jug B.

+# Solution